dimitri/pgcopydb/docs/ref/pgcopydb_copy-db.rst

   exported does not exists anymore.
 The pgcopydb command can only resume operations with a new snapshot, and thus can not ensure consistency of the whole data set, because each run is now using their own snapshot.

+--snapshot

+  Instead of exporting its own snapshot by calling the PostgreSQL function ``pg_export_snapshot()`` it is possible for pgcopydb to re-use an already exported snapshot.

 Environment
 -----------